BPS Invariants for 3-Manifolds at Rational Level $K$: Asymptotic expansion of knot invariants at roots of unity

 \subsection{Examples: superpolynomial of knots}

-We consider the asymptotic expansion for the superpolynomials of unknot, trefoil knot, and figure-eight knot in totally symmetric representation $S^n$.
+We consider the asymptotic expansion discussed above for the superpolynomials of unknot, trefoil knot, and figure-eight knot in the totally symmetric representation $S^n$.
 Upon specialization, for example, $a=q^N$, we can recover the Poincar\'e polynomial of a knot for $G=SU(N)$.
-There is subtlety in such specialization \cite{Dunfield:2005si,Gukov:2011ry,FGS1} but there is no problem for examples here.
-We can also take $t=-1$ limit, then it would give the HOMFLY polynomial or the Jones polynomial upon $a=q^2$.
+There is a subtlety in such specialization \cite{Dunfield:2005si,Gukov:2011ry,FGS1} but there is no problem for the examples here.
+We can also take $t=-1$ limit, then we obtain the HOMFLY polynomial or the Jones polynomial upon $a=q^2$.